Need help now?

 Intensive supports and service pathways

-Over the past two years, School Mental Health Ontario has partnered with the Lead Agency Consortium, the Knowledge Institute on Child and Youth Mental Health, and Children’s Mental Health Ontario to develop a shared vision for an integrated and coordinated system of care for child and youth mental health.
-This work culminated in a vision paper, Right Time, Right Care: Strengthening Ontario’s mental health and addictions system of care for children and young people that summarizes the relative roles of schools and community mental health organizations with respect to service delivery.
+Over the past several years, School Mental Health Ontario has partnered with the Lead Agency Consortium, the Knowledge Institute on Child and Youth Mental Health, Children’s Mental Health Ontario and Youth Wellness Hubs Ontario to develop and work towards implementing a shared vision for an integrated and coordinated system of care for child and youth mental health.
+This work is reflected in a vision paper, Right Time, Right Care: Strengthening Ontario’s mental health and addictions system of care for children and young people that summarizes the relative roles of schools and community mental health organizations with respect to service delivery.
 While schools have a primary focus on mental health promotion, prevention, and early intervention, community mental health organizations take a lead role in more intensive service delivery when young people are experiencing more severe, complex, or acute mental health problems.
 The strategy includes support for the Right Time, Right Care implementation plan, as well as collaboration related to other key partners in the system of care.

 Foundations for effective, scalable, and sustainable school mental health practice